luismiguelcasadodiaz/splunk/README.md

 Fields default to inclusion, so if not operator is specified the supplied fields will be included in the search

 ### `rename`command.
-Can be used to rename fields in the search to give them mote meaningful or user-friendly names.
+Can be used to rename fields in the search to give them more meaningful or user-friendly names.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/d641a352-cc70-4255-b046-19d240b19132)